From Las Vegas to Zion National Park: 4 Best Ways to Get There

 Free shuttle buses in Zion National Park

-The easiest way to visit Zion National Park from Las Vegas is to do a tour and leave the driving to someone else.
+If you don't want to drive yourself, you can visit Zion National Park from Las Vegas on a tour and leave the driving to someone else.
 Zion National Park Small Group Tour with 6 Hours Explore Time makes it easy to visit the park and to also learn about the area on the way.
-They pick you up at Bally's, Excalibur, or Treasure Island, provide snacks, water, and a picnic lunch, as well as Zion park admission.
-You get six hours to enjoy the park, then they drive you back to any one of those three hotels that evening.
-At Zion, you can hike around and make use of the park's free shuttle service, which serves all the popular viewpoints and areas.
+They will pick you up from most major hotels and resorts, and provide snacks, water, and a picnic lunch.
+Park admission is included in the rate.

 You'll get to see the Virgin River Gorge outside the park and the incredible sandstone cliffs inside.
 The guide will give you an itinerary to explore popular destinations in the park on your own including Emerald Pools, Riverside Walk, and Weeping Rock.

 Next, it's on to Bryce Canyon National Park, which is about two hours away.
 You stop for a picnic lunch and then spend a few hours exploring Bryce Canyon and visiting the main viewpoints.
-After Bryce Canyon, it's a four-hour-drive back to your Las Vegas hotel, where you'll arrive around 9pm.
+After Bryce Canyon, it's a four-hour drive back to your Las Vegas hotel, where you'll arrive around 9pm.

-3. From Las Vegas to Zion National Park by Bus or Shuttle
+From Las Vegas to Zion National Park by Bus or Shuttle

 The Narrows, Zion National Park